andy-bond/andy.bond/src/posts/angular/dynamic-lazy-loaded-components.md

 category: angular
 ---

+## Update 3/27/2022

+Removed the compiler dependency in the `lazyWidget` directive - Thanks to [@profanis on GitHub](https://github.com/andy-bond/widget-dashboard-demo/issues/1) for pointing this out!

+Also added a "fancy" dashboard to show how you can make a user customizable dashboard using this technique - just add the ability for a user to save their configuration and you'll have a pretty sweet setup! 😎

 ## TLDR;

 In a hurry?
 Check out the [Widget Dashboard GitHub Repository](https://github.com/andy-bond/widget-dashboard-demo) or [View the Widget Dashboard Demo](https://andy.bond/apps/widget-dashboard) that I explain in detail below!

-The interesting bits of code are the `lazy-widget.directive.ts` that you can find in the `src/app/widgets/utilities/directives/` folder.
+The interesting bits of code are the `lazy-widget.directive.ts` that you can find in the [in the repository here](https://github.com/andy-bond/widget-dashboard-demo/blob/main/src/app/widgets/utilities/directives/lazy-widget.directive.ts).

 ## The Problem